WeblateOrg/weblate/docs/user/checks.rst

 .. hint::

-   This checks looks at number of chars, what might not be the best metric when using proportional fonts to render the text.
+   This check looks at number of chars, what might not be the best metric when using proportional fonts to render the text.
 The :ref:`check-max-size` check does check actual rendering of the text.